Tick

 Key Takeaways:

-➡️ F1 visa holders on Optional Practical Training (OPT) can apply for a mortgage through HomeAbroad Loans if they have income, a good credit score, or a co-signer.
+➡️ F1 visa holders on Optional Practical Training (OPT) can apply for a home loan through HomeAbroad Loans if they have income, a good credit score, or a co-signer.

 ➡️ Parent-assisted mortgages allow F1 students to live in a property purchased by their parents using their foreign income and credit history.